TeKraft/GAIA/README.md

 Make sure that you have [npm][npm] installed.
 GAIA works with [mongodb][MongoDB] so be sure to have it installed as well.

+#### Important facts!
+Before you start, make sure to check the "config.js" in the /app/ - folder. <br />
+It's possible to choose between "localhost" and "server" settings.

 We recommend 2 terminals.

 Lets start mongoDB!